Department of Finance, Economics, and Accounting

 Intellectual Contributions

 The College of Business and Industry values basic research, applied research, and instructional development activities of the faculty, with primary focus on applied scholarship (contribution to practice) and instructional development (learning and pedagogical research).
-The faculty believe that teaching and scholarly activity are interdependent and that research enhances faculty effectiveness in the classroom and provides students with state-of-the-art business knowledge.
+The faculty believe that teaching and scholarly activity are interdependent, and that research enhances faculty effectiveness in the classroom and provides students with state-of-the-art business knowledge.

 External Interaction

 The College of Business and Industry seeks to take a leadership role in the economic development of the State of Alabama, specifically its Northeast region.
 The College promotes excellence in service activities consistent with academic and professional strengths of faculty and staff.
 Faculty and staff are expected to be a resource for the economic development of the State and region by extending their knowledge, skills, and values to society.
-Interaction with external constituents is fostered through a variety of efforts to include the Center for Economic Development, the Center for Economic Education, the Environmental Policy and Information Center, guest speakers, executives-in-residence, and advising groups.
+Interaction with external constituents is fostered through a variety of efforts to include the Center for Economic Development, the Environmental Policy and Information Center, guest speakers, executives-in-residence, and advising groups.

 Continuous Improvement